vbrozik/troubleshooting_tools/README.md

 Counts number of files in selected directories.
 Can be scheduled to run periodically.
 This utility is useful to observe situations in which large number of files can cause software failures.

+## `http_monitor`

+Continuously probe given address:port destinations using given HTTP request.
+Checks the response using a given regex like in F5 LTM HTTP monitor.